SamBurgess93/GamerHub/README.md

      - The charismatic combination of the typefaces compliments the clean aesthetic and entertaining theme set by the colour palette.

 ### Changes Made During Project Development
-- When looking at the wireframes it is clear to see there was been a few chaanges along the way since the early stages of the idea.
+- When looking at the wireframes it is clear to see there was been a few changes along the way since the early stages of the idea.
 I had originally wanted to smaller grids and fit more cards in a row, I decided to change this and add more info in each cards such as "description", "genre", "created by" and "added on" and thus changed to one card per row.

 - In the orginal idea I wanted to have a background image but I after some time I went for a simpler plain background inviting the user to focus more on the games and the websites features.